 Abandoned: April 1992

 The flag is red with small canton with Yugoslav flag fimbriated in yellow.
+The width of the small flag is 1/4 of the width of the entire flag, as is the length 1/4 of the entire length.
 Before the flag was adopted, sometimes a red flag with yellow bordered star in the middle was attributed to Bosnia and Herzegovina.
 Coat of arms blazoning: behind two garbs of wheat, two smoking chimneys in front of a cog wheel, surrounded by a wreath with a red ribbon.
 Yellow bordered red star in chief.

 Montenegro, People's Republic, 1945 – 1963, Socialist Republic, 1963 – 1991